 Many newcomers to Atlanta arrive with a job offer in hand, but those who don't will do well to start their search online.
 Most companies will list their job openings on their own website or on local job portals.
 Social networking sites such as LinkedIn are also extremely valuable resources.

 Recruitment agents are also a good option.
-These professionals have unique insights into their specific industry and are well placed to link up qualified candidates with employers.
+These professionals have unique insights into their specific industry and are positioned to link up qualified candidates with employers.

 Of course, new arrivals should make use of personal connections as much as possible – networking is arguably the best way to make new business connections and to get some insider tips on local industries and the local job market.
 It's also a great way for new arrivals to make friends and establish themselves in their new community.

 Despite its small-town feel and laid-back lifestyle, there is still a strong corporate culture in Atlanta.
 The city is known for its southern hospitality, and this extends into the business climate in Atlanta; good manners and a positive attitude go a long way.
 Those who go the extra mile to be personable and make a good impression are more likely to stand out from the crowd when job hunting.

 ►See Doing Business in the USA to learn more about American work culture

 Are you an expat living in Atlanta?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Atlanta.
 Please contact us if you'd like to contribute.